JasonAJordan/ritani-cc/README.md

 ##
 Steps for me,
-1. Make sure GET responses work and the data can be shown on the page
+1. Make sure GET responses work and the data can be shown on the page DONE
-2. Make it look nice
+2. Make it look nice Almost done
 3. Make it so I can pull more than 70 github request per hour via the token.
+DONE
 4. Host it (prob Amazon Amp)